apache/accumulo-website/design/system-snapshot.md

 the version of that schema, then the restoration can happen.

-If a user is running Accumulo 2.2 they should be able to restore snapshots S2, and S1 or S2 with some caveats.
-The caveats are that S1 and S2 must have no FATE ops in progress and the restorations should cause upgrade to run.
+If a user is running Accumulo 2.2 they should be able to restore snapshots S2, and S1 with some caveats.
+The caveats are that S1 must have no FATE ops in progress and the restorations should cause upgrade to run.
 The reason upgrade should run is because Zookeeper and Accumulo metadata may need to be updated.
 The reason there can be no FATE ops is because upgrade disallows this.

 The Accumuo upgrade process should check for snapshots and ensure it can use/understand them.
 If not, then the upgrade should fail.
 For example if